johnnymadigan/disney-tile-generator/README.md

 - [Dependencies](#dependencies)

 # About
-This project is my first *Python* assignment at the *Queensland University of Technology*.
+This project was my first *Python* assignment at the *Queensland University of Technology*.
 Using *Turtle Graphics*, the task requires us to design and easily reproduce complex visuals as tiles in a grid.
 Given a randomly generated pattern via nested lists, the program needs to read these instructions and populate the grid with these tiles accordingly.
 Tiles vary in size, design, with some broken.

 ![project running animation](/img/disney-project-eg.gif)